-In the annual Global Real Estate Sustainability Benchmark ("GRESB") of 2023, Steen & Strøm reached a high score of 92 points out of 100 points possible (one point behind Klépierre).
+In the annual Global Real Estate Sustainability Benchmark ("GRESB") of 2024, Steen & Strøm reached a high score of 94 points out of 100 points possible, an increase by 2 points compared to 2023 and one point behind Klépierre.
+The 94-point score rank Steen & Strøm as No.1 in the peer group.